IIT-EnergySystemModels/openTEPES/README.rst

      ``openTEPES_Main``

-Then, four parameters (case, dir, solver, and console log) will be asked for.
+Then, four parameters (case, dir, solver, results, and console log) will be asked for.

 **Remark:** at this step only press enter for each input and openTEPES will be executed with the default parameters.

 After this in a directory of your choice, make a copy of the `9n <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/9n>`_ or `sSEP <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/sSEP>`_ case to create a new case of your choice but using the current format of the CSV files.
 A proper execution by ``openTEPES_Main`` can be made by introducing the new case and the directory of your choice.
-Note that the solver is **glpk** by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, mosek).
+Note that the solver is **cbc** by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, highs, mosek).

 Then, the **results** should be written in the folder who is called with the case name.
 The results contain plots and summary spreadsheets for multiple optimised energy scenarios, periods and load levels as well as the investment decisions.